hwsel/HybridTEE/README.md

    5. Open a second terminal and navigate to `sgx/SampleCode/darknet_SGX` directory.

 #### Run the HybridTEE system.
 Here is an example to run Darknet19 with the eagle image in the HybridTEE system.
 Assume the total layers that run in the OPTEE are 5 (the first 4 layers + the last layer).
 The ``-gpp`` flag and the ``-st`` indicate the number of first layers running in the OPTEE.
 To run other models or the other images, change the cfg, the weights, and the input image files, respectively.
+Note that the height and the width in the cfg files in the SGX and the OPTEE should be 128 for both (the larger image size might make the OPTEE application fail to run).
   1. Start the system from the SGX first:

     ```